Language Theory

 On what bases can we rigorously classify PLs in meaningful ways?

 Basically, anything in the study of Programming Languages seems to fall under the topic of PLT.
 But in the popular culture, the PLT community seems to be associated with the most theoretical, the most mathematical, the most foundational.
 PLT people write papers whose formulas have a lot of Greek letters.
 Logic and category theory are everywhere.
 And when it comes to actual programming, the PLT community is all over the most cutting-edge stuff, like dependent types.
 And they appear to favor functional programming languages.
 Haskell, Scheme, and the ML Family of Languages show up a lot in current research.
-So do proof assistants, like Agda and Coq.
+So do proof assistants, like Agda, Coq, and Lean.

 This is good, though.